ivanrbnc/SILOGISTIK/README.md

 # Individual Assignment APAP

 ## Brief Description
-This project is all about warehouses and delivery where you can assign items into warehouses and send them to someone who ordered them.
-This project use Indonesian and English language.
-Few words that you'll meet are Gudang (Warehouse), Barang (Item), Permintaan (Request), and Pengiriman (Delivery).
-The rest of the words are free for you to translate them.
+This project is made for warehouses and deliveries to manage a better inventory system regarding the issue.
+The project will be available in Bahasa and in English.
+Some of the few words that you will meet are *Gudang* for warehouse, *Barang* for item, *Permintaan* for request and *Pengiriman* for delivery.
+You are free to translate the words if needed.

 ## Upcoming Updates
 * Simplify each controller by move some codes into services